akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 It's very simple:
 1. Click on the field of the "**reference entity multiple link**" or "**reference entity simple link**" attribute.
 1. If it's a reference entity simple link attribute, you can choose only one record.
-If it's a multiple link one, then you can choose as records as possible.
+If it's a multiple link one, then you can choose as many records as you wish.

 ![selector](../img/Products-EntitySelector.png)